 Jinny Macrae – Secretary

 I’ve lived in Portland for about 35 years (I’m originally from northern Washington State) and have always been involved in music.
 I’ve been a member of the POTMG organizing committee for about 5 years, and am now working on my 5th Gathering as a committee member, having volunteered for a few years prior to that.
-I joined the Bubbaville Board of Directors in 2015 and I’m excited to expend my participation in the Old Time community as a board member.
+I joined the Bubbaville Board of Directors in 2015 and I’m excited to expand my participation in the Old Time community as a board member.